Whether you are an aspiring solicitor or barrister, you want to boost your chances of entering the legal profession once you have graduated.

 Some law firms use vacation schemes to identify candidates for their training contracts.
 This means securing a vacation scheme can significantly boost your chances of getting a training contract at a top law firm.

 Several firms offer vacation schemes these includes (but are not limited to): Allen & Overy, Dentons, Eversheds Sutherland, Shearman & Sterling, Trowers & Hamlins, Mills & Reeve and Penningtons Manches.
+Such placements give students structured law firm work experience.

 Tip: apply for vacation schemes as early as possible as they are extremely competitive and many places are filled on a rolling basis.